 Your Adelaide business has a reason to hire a WHS consultant.
 Maybe there was a near-miss on site last Tuesday.
 Maybe a SafeWork SA inspector left an improvement notice.
 Maybe a new contract needs proof of a working safety system by Friday.
 The trigger is usually urgent, and Google will cheerfully return twenty consultants all claiming to be the best fit for you.

-Strip the jargon and a WHS consultant does three things.
-They translate legislation into practical steps for your specific business.
+A WHS consultant does three things.
+They translate legislation into practical steps for your business.
 They find the gap between where you are and where you need to be.
-And they build systems, training and documentation that let you meet your duties without drowning your team in paperwork.
+And they build the systems, training and documentation that let you meet your duties without drowning your team in paperwork.

-Most businesses don’t wake up thinking “we need a WHS consultant today.”
-They hit a trigger.
-The seven we see most often across Adelaide and the Hills:
+Most businesses don't wake up thinking they need a WHS consultant.
+They hit a trigger:

 9 questions to ask before you sign

-1. What are your qualifications, and where do you sit in the AIHS framework?
+1. Where do you sit in the AIHS framework?

 Ask for specifics.
 A Certificate IV in WHS is a minimum.
 A Diploma goes further.
-A Certified or Chartered WHS Professional through the Australian Institute of Health and Safety sits at the top of the framework, and the AIHS maintains a public directory of certified members.
-If your prospective consultant is listed, that’s a strong signal.
-If they can’t tell you where they sit, that’s also a signal.
+Practitioner, Professional or Chartered Professional under AIHS sits at the top, and AIHS publishes a directory of certified members.
+If a prospective consultant can't tell you where they sit, that's a signal.

 2. What industries have you actually worked in?